Therapy for Emergency Responders

 We know you’ve tried everything, and you just want to feel better…

 We know about the long hours, the lack of control over your schedule, the bureaucratic bullshit, your thankless efforts, the competing demands.
-We also know that you see and encounter situations that others couldn’t even imagine.
 We understand the urge to come home from work, post up in front of the television and grab a beer to zone out for as long as you can until you can muster the energy to talk with your spouse, have a meal, or simply go to bed.
+Serving as a firefighter, police officer, EMT, dispatcher, or similar role comes with a burden most people can’t fathom.

-Trauma can feel like it is living in your body and it’s been following you around wherever you go.
-It feels like this invisible cloud that follows you around even years after a traumatic event and gets in the way of you trusting other people, trying new things, or reengaging with friends/family.
-You want to logic your way through it; you know it was years ago, it is something that you have recovered physically from, and that you are safe now but it doesn’t feel like that.
+It can feel like it is living in your body and is following you around wherever you go.
+It feels like this invisible cloud that follows you around, even years after a traumatic event, and gets in the way of you trusting other people, trying new things, or reengaging with friends/family.
+You want to “logic” your way through it; you know it was years ago, it is something that you have recovered physically from, and that you are safe now but it doesn’t feel like that.

 YOU MIGHT BE EXPERIENCING THE FOLLOWING: